tommyreins/tommyreins.github.io/_articles/resume.md

 ## Does it Work?

 Despite having a 2.66 GPA, no connections, not coming from a top ten engineering school, and no brand name internships, my resume landed me an interview with Microsoft.
-I ended up surviving the interview loops and was hired as a Program Manager upon graduating in the spring of 2018 with a degree ain computer engineering from Iowa State University.
+I ended up surviving the interview loops and was hired as a Program Manager upon graduating in the spring of 2018 with a degree in computer engineering from Iowa State University.

 Weeks spent writing, editing, reading, re-writing, re-reading, and polishing my resume - ended up paying off.
 All that work, just to hand it off to a Microsoft recruiter at the Iowa State career fair, was worth it.
 Getting hired by Microsoft after a less than stellar academic career and coming from a Midwest state school with a generous admissions rate felt like a dream.
 It was like getting drafted by the New York Yankees.
 That resume was really my only ticket to the big league.